Japanese Knife Market

 Global Interest Soars: Japanese Knives in the International Spotlight

-Outside Japan, however, the opposite trend is unfolding.
-Interest in Japanese knives is rising rapidly—and with good reason.
+Outside Japan, the opposite trend is unfolding.

 -